arp242/arp242.net/code/xdg_open.vim/index.markdown

   This has the advantage of not cluttering `:helpgrep` or tab completion.

   You will need write permissions here (e.g. run it as root).
-Unfortunately you will nee to re-run this after every upgrade.
+Unfortunately you will need to re-run this after every upgrade.

 See `:help xdg_open` for the full documentation.